mediassarQlikBranch/SimpleFieldSelect/README.md

 ## To install
 Download a ZIP file from the dist directory or clone the branch.
 Install the zip as any Qlik Sense extension.

+**Some of the zip files in dist/ directory have been corrupted so that Qlik cloud setup won't be able to install them.
+Fixed at least in 2.0.6 zip file.
+(7-Zip must be used to create package, not Windows zip)**

 ## Latest features
 - Disable toggle - Finally there is now fix or workaround for "Always one selected value" -problem.
 If field has this setting on, disabling "Toggle mode" in the extension helps.
 Disable toggle mode can be of course used for other purposes too.
 - Sections to dropdown and select2 visualizations